trussworks/Engineering-Playbook/infrasec/tutorials/atlantis.md

 * [Design Doc on Using Multiple Atlantis Servers for Multiple Accounts](https://github.com/trussworks/legendary-waddle/blob/d896c9efb00bf2fb6ca0bf883747852d1851840b/docs/technical-design/multiple-atlantis-servers.md)
 * [ADR on Running Multiple Atlantis Servers](https://github.com/trussworks/legendary-waddle/blob/master/docs/adr/0004-multiple-atlantis-servers.md)
 * [ADR on Building Our Own Atlantis Image](https://github.com/trussworks/legendary-waddle/blob/d896c9efb00bf2fb6ca0bf883747852d1851840b/docs/adr/0009-build-atlantis-image.md)

+## What Would Improve This Documentation <br>

+* **Switch Default Scenario to Commercial:** Since commercial deployments will be the default case (and ACM, etc. still need to be handled in commercial), the GovCloud-specific cases should be in an appendix or in annotations - ex) "in GovCloud, due to X, you must do Y...".
+This also allows us to use the `legendary-waddle` deployment verbatim.
+* **Upgrade/improve certain images to diagrams or remove altogether:** Not everyone can be expected to understand my art.
+More seriously, images can reduce accessibility.
+UIs often change, so screenshots tend to be outdated quickly.
+Images should be used strategically and sparingly.